xidddekate/TableDetection/README.md

 # TFRecords

 Run ==> pip3 install luminoth
-Now, create TFRecords using the command line tool “lumi” which comes with Luminoth.In the directory where “data” folder is placed open a terminal or command line and run the following line: lumi dataset transform --type csv --data-dir data/ --output-dir tfdata/ --split train --split val --only-classes=table
+<br>Now, create TFRecords using the command line tool “lumi” which comes with Luminoth.In the directory where “data” folder is placed open a terminal or command line and run the following line:
+lumi dataset transform --type csv --data-dir data/ --output-dir tfdata/ --split train --split val --only-classes=table

 This will create a folder called “tfdata” with the TFRecords needed for the training of the network.